kristian-lange-tw/JATOS_docs_v3/pages/JATOS-on-a-server.md

 ### 1. Install Java

 We've produced multiple versions of JATOS.
 The simplest version is JATOS alone, but other versions are bundled with Java JRE.
 On a server, it's best (though not necessary) to install JATOS without a bundled Java.
 This will make it easier to upgrade to new Java releases.
+Prior to JATOS v3.4.1 Java 8 is necessary - from v3.4.1 on both Java 8 and 11 are fine.

 ### 2. [Optional] Install MySQL